 Injury and damage to the spinal cord is irreversible.
 Researchers are continually working on new treatments, including prostheses and medication that can promote nerve cell regeneration or improve the function of nerves, but at the moment, there is no real guaranteed treatment or cure.
 Psychological damages can also occur as victims struggle to cope with their injury.
 Ongoing care can help prevent secondary problems from the injury, such as deconditioning muscle contractures, ulcers, respiratory infections and blood clots, but the current irreversibility of this type of injury and the seriousness of spinal cord injuries make it all the more severe.
 Additionally, the treatment and care of spinal cord injury victims is very expensive.
 The annual medical cost can range from $15,000.00 to $30,000.00 per year.
 This calculates to $500,000.00 to $3 million in estimated lifetime costs depending on severity of the injury.

 The financial burden as well as the serious nature of spinal injuries can cause many difficulties for victims, their families, and their loved ones.
 Our law firm handles cases involving physical injuries on a contingency fee basis, which means no legal fees are owed if we do not obtain compensation on your behalf.
-If you or someone close to you has suffered a spinal injury that you believe was due to the negligence or fault of someone else, please call us at the Brod Law Firm for a free consultation, right away.
+If you or someone close to you has suffered a spinal injury that you believe was due to the negligence or fault of someone else, please call us at the Brod Law Firm for a free case evaluation, right away.
 A spinal cord injury claim or lawsuit could help you obtain the funds you need to pay for current and future medical and rehabilitation needs, and to help recover the compensation you deserve.